mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 <!-- COMMENT - While there is an overarching theme of findings surrounding the inclusive methods that are introduce and which emerge, there is still a fair bit of work to do to make the structure of this chapter coherent. -->

+DROP?
+Pivot from planned to emergent?
+But it's not so neat

 **New framing of question for this chapter** - How do participants use the created and emerging cultural tools of this game making program to build agency?

 _Why lead so much on the drama process?
 How can this be justified?_

-The drama process is an example of an introduced cultural tool. the side missions to and to sanction different approaches, the imagined audience encourages reflection and semi-authentic approaches.
+The drama process is an example of an introduced cultural tool.
+The process acts as wrapper to several supporting techniques. the side missions to and to sanction different approaches, the imagined audience encourages reflection and semi-authentic approaches.

 It is the most advanced tools of a range that was put into place to create a space suitable for creativity, collaboration and self expression.